Fieldnotes.scot

 A duty of continuity and serious use

 If the project is to be used in a deeper sense, then it cannot remain decorative.
 It must organise perception, description, responsibility, and practice.
-The more closely its logic is carried, the more answerable the person carrying it becomes to the child and to the truth of what was actually observed.
+The more closely its logic is carried, the more answerable the person carrying it becomes to the child, to the source material, and to the truth of what was actually observed.

 Scottish interface